Graduate Student Loan Limits: How Much Can You Get?

 Federal Student Loan Limits

 Students can apply for federal aid to help fund graduate school.
-Students are encouraged to fill out the FAFSA® (the Federal Application for Federal Student Aid) to see if they qualify for help.
+Students are encouraged to fill out the FAFSA® (Federal Application for Federal Student Aid) to see if they qualify for help.
 Graduate requirements of FAFSA are similar to those for undergraduate students.
 Eligibility for federal aid is based on a student’s income, among other factors, so not everybody will be eligible for all types of aid.

 Direct Unsubsidized Loans

-For direct unsubsidized loans, the annual limit is $20,500.
+For Direct Unsubsidized Loans, the annual limit is $20,500.
 All graduate or professional students are considered independent for this loan.
 Unsubsidized loans aren’t dependent on students demonstrating financial need.
 The schools will decide how much students receive based on their annual costs and how much aid they’re receiving from other sources.

 Direct PLUS Loans